 Hamza Harkous

-Prior to his tenure at Google, he worked at Amazon Alexa on natural language understanding and generation.
-He received his PhD in Computer Science from the Swiss Federal Institute of Technology in Lausanne (EPFL), where he also served as a postdoctoral researcher.
-During that time, he researched and developed tools for improving users’ comprehension of privacy practices and for automatically analyzing privacy policies.
+Prior to Google, I worked at Amazon Alexa on natural language understanding and generation.
+I received my PhD in Computer Science from the Swiss Federal Institute of Technology in Lausanne (EPFL), where I also served as a postdoctoral researcher.
+During that time, I researched and developed tools for improving users’ comprehension of privacy practices and for automatically analyzing privacy policies.

-You can find more about his work on his personal homepage.
+You can find more about my work on my personal homepage.

 Authored Publications